 It’s important to take your time and do your research when choosing a domain name.

-An expired domain is a domain that was previously registered by an individual or organisation but was not renewed after its expiration date.
+An expired domain is a domain that was previously registered by an individual or organization but was not renewed after its expiration date.
 Any domain that reaches its expired status and is not renewed by the owner will be automatically available for resale.

 Picking a short and catchy domain name can be pretty difficult when so many of them have already been taken.
 If you can’t find your desired available names, you can also have your eye on domains that are already taken and wait until they expire.